raid-guild/handbook/docs/how-to-daohaus-guide.md

 Click the proposal that you want to sponsor, and then:

-* Click the Unlock button.
+* Click the Unlock button
-* Deposit 3 wxDAI to sponsor, approving the transaction when prompted.
+* Deposit 3 wxDAI to sponsor, approving the transaction when prompted

 <figure>
     <img src="https://i.imgur.com/VgRmnYw.png" alt="Screenshot of the sponsor proposal button" />